Sir Martin Lindsay, 1st Baronet: Churchill's second ministry

-Comment: capital punishment

 When Sydney Silverman proposed the abolition of capital punishment in 1956, Lindsay put down an amendment to retain it only for the murder of a police officer.
 Despite the significant employment in the car industry in his constituency, he once in parliament criticised workers in the industry for "shoddy workmanship", When the workers at British Motor Corporation were ordered on strike that summer, Lindsay pointed to the fact that 53% of workers had reported for work as usual to observe that it was an unpopular strike.

 1956–1964

-Comment: the Suez Crisis and length of Parliament's debates

 Lindsay was one of the sponsors of a motion critical of the United States after the Suez Crisis.
 He was critical of the Macmillan government in July 1957 for not doing enough to tackle inflation, and led a group of three MPs who abstained on it.
 At the end of 1957 he criticised the mediocrity of many MPs and called for reforms to House of Commons procedures including ending all-night sittings, in a letter which prompted a long debate.
-At the end of January 1958 the House of Commons set up a Select Committee on the issue, with Lindsay criticising the continued denigration of Parliament by newspapers who were also damaging the Royal family.
+At the end of January 1958 the House of Commons set up a Select Committee on the issue, with Lindsay criticising the continued denigration of Parliament by newspapers who were also damaging the royal family.

-When the Parliamentary group on Egypt and Syria was formed in June 1960, Lindsay was appointed chairman.
+When the parliamentary group on Egypt and Syria was formed in June 1960, Lindsay was appointed chairman.

-Comment: Ford Motors

 In November 1960 he protested that the Government should not sell its shares in Ford Motors of Dagenham without allowing MPs to express their views.